Jenil-Kunadiya/Graphical-Password-Authenticator/README.md

 # Graphical-Password-Authentication-Prototype

-We the team of four developed Graphical Password Authentication System || Smart India Hackathon
+We the team of five developed Graphical Password Authentication System || Smart India Hackathon